Childhood Obesity: Sugar, schools, and scholastic performance

 For the past several years, nutritionists, exercise gurus, health experts, and even government organizations have been preaching the same sermon: if you want to lose weight you have to improve your diet and be more active.
 We haven’t listened.
 Year after year, Americans have gotten fatter and fatter, and the parallel rise in childhood obesity indicates that this trend won’t be ending anytime soon.

 One of the most alarming aspects of this trend is that children being born today have a shorter life expectancy than their parents.
 That’s sad.
 Another alarming statistic is the rise in adolescents with attention and learning disorders.
-A number of theories exist about the relationship between a high sugar, low nutrient diet and the emergence of learning disabilities, and at the very least this type of diet impairs cognitive function, diminishes concentration, focus and creativity, and reduces overall scholastic performance (see the table below).
+Several theories exist about the relationship between a high sugar, low nutrient diet and the emergence of learning disabilities, and at the very least this type of diet impairs cognitive function, diminishes concentration, focus, and creativity, and reduces overall scholastic performance (see the table below).

 Source: Bohannon, J. (2009).
 The Theory?
 Diet Causes Violence.
 The Lab?
 Prison.